phyrozz/PUPSRC-OTMS/README.md

 ## PUPSRC-OTMS: The Polytechnic University of the Philippines Santa Rosa Campus - Online Transaction Management System

-A CRUD Transaction Management System for on-campus transactions on **PUP Santa Rosa**.
+A CRUD Transaction Management System for on-campus transactions in **PUP Santa Rosa**.
 Built on Vanilla WAMP Stack and powered by Bootstrap 5.

 ### Transactions Offered:
 - Document Requests (Registrar and Guidance Office)